Renal Diet for People with Kidney Failure or Disease

 Recording Your Daily Fluid Intake

-This table shows you how to break down your fluid intake throughout the day.
-Don’t forget to save enough fluid for taking your medicines; this fluid is counted in the “other” column.
+This table can help you manage your fluid intake throughout the day.
+Don’t forget to reserve enough fluid for taking your medicines; this fluid is counted in the “other” column.

 Total Daily